Saudi Arabia says new oil cuts show teamwork with Russia is strong

 "Imagine if we had 60% of the producers or 80% of the producers...
 We will definitely do a better job."

-(Reporting by OPEC Newsroom; writing by Dmitry Zhdannikov; editing by Louise Heavens and Jason Neely)
+(Reporting by OPEC Newsroom; writing by Dmitry Zhdannikov; editing by Louise Heavens, Jason Neely and Jan Harvey)

 ((Dmitri.Zhdannikov@thomsonreuters.com;))